Women's soccer claim of unequal pay tossed, can argue travel - WHIZ News

 Seyfarth Shaw’s summary judgment motion for the USSF included arguments critical of American women’s players.
 That filing caused an uproar and led to the resignation of USSF president Carlos Cordeiro, who was replaced by Cindy Parlow Cone, a former national team player.
 Latham & Watkins took over as counsel and filed the reply brief.

+Parlow Cone has said she hopes the suit can settle before a trial.

+“We look forward to working with the women’s national team to chart a positive path forward to grow the game,” the USSF said in a statement.
+“We are committed to continuing that work to ensure our women’s national team remains the best in the world.”

-Earlier Friday, the women asked that Parlow Cone be included.
+Earlier Friday, the women asked that Parlow Cone be included as a trial witness.
 Their lawyers said although the federation backed off earlier arguments saying women were inferior to their male counterparts in skill and effort, it still planned to contest differences in responsibility.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports